Advocating OVERLORD: The D-Day Strategy and the Atomic Bomb

 ISBN-13: 978-1612349626

-“Well there it is.
-It won’t work, but you must bloody well make it,” said the chief of Britain’s military leaders when he ordered the start of planning for what became known as Operation Overlord.
-So challenged and with little to build on in 1943, the Allies did develop a viable plan for and won commitment to the European liberation strategy whose first phase would be a cross-Channel assault in 1944, D-Day.
+“Well, there it is.
+It won’t work, but you must bloody well make it,” said the chief of Britain’s military leaders in March 1943, when he ordered the start of planning for what became known as Operation Overlord.
+So challenged by as much skepticism as support from top leaders, and with little to build on, a tight knit Allied team, COSSAC, did develop a viable plan to liberate Europe from the west.
+It would begin with a cross-Channel assault in 1944, D-Day.
+Winning Anglo-American approval in 1943 for the Overlord plan was harder still – and did not happen in a vacuum.

-Advocating Overlord is based on eight years of research and site visits in the United States, Canada, Britain, and France.
-Hundreds of primary documents were consulted in archives and libraries.
-Oral histories from these sources illuminated relationships important to the story.
-Especially helpful with new insights were the recent published works of historians from many countries written free of the national biases that burdened generations closer to the trauma of that war.
+The book is based on eight years of research and site visits in the United States, Canada, Britain, and France.
+Hundreds of primary documents were studied in archives and libraries.
+Advocating Overlord owes a particular debt to the ground-breaking, peer-reviewed 1976 paper of Dr. Brian Loring Villa on Normandy and the atomic bomb.
+Helpful with new insights, also, were the recently published works of historians from many countries written with benefit from further declassification but, also, written freer from the national biases that burdened generations closer to the trauma of the war.